WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/Semiconductors/index.md

 # Intro

-[learned about conductors in part 1, and resistors in part 4]

-[semiconductors are the foundation of modern electronics.]

-[semiconductors have an electrical conductivity somewhere between conductors and insulators, but unlike metal conductors, their resistance decreases as their temperature increases]

-[by adding impurities, a process known as _doping_, the way they conduct electricity changes, as we'll explore.]
+Recall from chapter 1 that conductors are materials which consist of an atomic lattice that allows the free flow of electrons, and therefore electricity.

+Some conductors can have their atomic structure altered by mixing in small amounts of impurities, in a process known as _doping_, to change their electrical conduction behavior.
+For instance, they can be doped to primarily allow the flow of electrons, or the flow of holes.
+These materials can then be placed together into discrete components in such a way that they will only conduct electricity in certain ways.
+For example, _diodes_ will only allow electricity to flow in one direction, whilst _transistors_ and _MOSFETs_ will only allow electricity to flow if a small amount of switching electricity is applied to a third leg, therefore creating a switch.

+Semiconductors are the foundation of nearly all modern electronics.
+For example, a modern CPU has billions of transistors on a single chip, a many modern microcontrollers have millions.

-[today, silicon is the most common semiconductor material, but [germanium](https://en.wikipedia.org/wiki/Germanium) and various compounds of [gallium](https://en.wikipedia.org/wiki/Gallium) are also used.]
-[During the first decade of semiconductor electronics was based on germanium]
+Today, silicon is the most common semiconductor material, but [germanium](https://en.wikipedia.org/wiki/Germanium) and various compounds of [gallium](https://en.wikipedia.org/wiki/Gallium) are also used.
+During the first decade of mass semiconductor manufacturing, most of them were based on germanium.

-[transistors are possible via semiconductors. billions of them in a modern cpu, and millions of them in a modern Microcontroller]

-[in this chapter, we'll cover how semiconductors work, and explore a number of components that utilize the physical properties of semiconductance to do interesting things, including:]

-* Diodes (including LEDs)
-* Transistors
-* MOSFETs
+In this chapter, we're going to cover:

+ * How semiconductors work from a physical perspective.
+ * What are some of the most common semiconductor components used in circuit design, including diodes (including LEDs), transistors, and MOSFETs.
+ * Practical usage of various semiconductors for controlling electrical flow in circuits.

+Along the way, we'll continue our exploration of circuit design, building on what we've learned up to this point, and adding semiconductor components to the mix.

 # [Next - Silicon](../Silicon)